Council of Ten

 The Council of Ten (Consiglio dei Dieci; Consejo de i Diexe), or simply the Ten, was from 1310 to 1797 one of the major governing bodies of the Republic of Venice.
-Elections took place annually and the Council of Ten had the power to impose punishments upon nobles.
+Elections took place annually and the Council of Ten had the power to impose punishments upon patricians.
 The Council of Ten had a broad jurisdictional mandate over matters of state security.
 The Council of Ten and the Full College constituted the inner circle of oligarchical patricians who effectively ruled the Republic of Venice.

 Origins

 The Council of Ten was created in 1310 by Doge Pietro Gradenigo.
 Originally created as a temporary body to investigate the plot of Bajamonte Tiepolo and Marco Querini, the powers of the Council were made formally permanent in 1455.
 The Council was composed of ten patrician magistrates elected by the Great Council to one-year terms.
 Until 1582, an additional zonta of around 15 to 20 members also served on the Council.
 No more than one member of the same family could serve on the Council at any one time, and members could not be re-elected to successive terms.